MikeX7/BlueLock/README.md

 The setup is done in a console, but it is very easy, simply read and follow the instructions.
 If you want to run the setup again in the future, run the BlueLock.exe with a paramter "setup" without quotes.

+Unlocking your computer when the device comes back into range: This cannot be done.
+For security reasons, only the user can unlock the computer, once it's locked.
+(Well it can be done, but through some pretty hacky and ugly ways, which aren't available in BlueLock, sorry.)

 Thank you for using BlueLock.